Yoga teaches us to turn the senses inwards,

 In the growth of forces and in real life we feel our immortality.
 We live and learn to feel the immortality of the soul by feeling the richness of our soul through an ominous understanding of spiritual science.
 Spiritual science is the lifeblood of life and, through its understanding, becomes a vital force.
 To experience and feel immortality as our confidence in life, that is what must originate from spiritual science.
 Immortality can be experienced already during our life.
 It exists because the soul of man can already feel it in his body during his life.
 The soul can experience immortality as its deepest being and its deepest quality, as something substantial, physical that increases the powers. https://www.glomer.com/neuerscheinungen/tod-und-unsterblichkeit-im-lichte-der-geisteswissenschaft/

-It’s factual and scientific nature makes it predestined for the »consciousness technique« for our time!
+Its objective and scientific approach predestines it to be the »consciousness technique« for our time!

 Peter Todesco has adjusted the »Meditation of the Golden Flower« to today’s life and integrates the current teachings